- 1 When and in what order did the pricing games debut?

 Which pricing games are considered cash games?

-Punch a Bunch, Grand Game, Plinko, The Phone Home Game, It’s in the Bag, Fortune Hunter, Time I$ Møney (except in Season 32), 1/2 Off, Pay the Rent, and Hot Seat.
+Punch a Bunch, Grand Game, Plinko, The Phone Home Game, It’s in the Bag, Fortune Hunter, Time I$ Møney (except in Season 32), 1/2 Off, Pay the Rent, Hot Seat, and To the Penny.

 I was watching the credits, and I saw the name "Adam Sandler."
 Is that the same guy from Happy Gilmore?

 No. Price’s Adam Sandler is a different person; he currently serves as the director and one of the producers.